AlwinCorp/jsonapi-response-builder/README.md

     npm install jsonapi-response-builder --save

-You can also run that command with the -g option to save it globally
+You can also run that command with the -g option to save it globally and re-use it later.

 ## Contributing